Glenis has visited Lake District many times. It's an area to which people feel drawn back, as were the famous writers in

 John Cunliffe (1931–)

 John Arthur Cunliffe lived in Kendal for six years.
-Cunliffe was commissioned by the BBC to write a series of children's auto-stop cartoons and the small towns and villages in the area inspired the creation of his most famous children's character, Postman Pat.
+Cunliffe was commissioned by the BBC to write a series of children's auto-stop cartoons and the small towns and villages of the Lake District inspired the creation of his most famous children's character, Postman Pat.

 Greendale, where Postman Pat is set, is based on the valley of Longsleddale, near Kendal.
 The tv show first aired in the early nineteen-eighties and became enormously successful, giving rise to opportunities for Postman Pat books and wide-ranging merchandising (one of my children insisted on sleeping in his newly-acquired Postman Pat slippers!).

 Cunliffe himself became a celebrity in Lakeland to the extent that a room was dedicated to him at Kendal's Museum of Lakeland Life.